History of Paul Skenes in Timeline

 In 2023, Paul Skenes was part of the LSU pitching staff that won the Men's College World Series championship, and he was named the tournament's Most Outstanding Player.

-In 2023, Paul Skenes was selected first overall by the Pittsburgh Pirates in the MLB draft and signed for a $9.2 million bonus.
+In 2023, Paul Skenes was selected first overall by the Pittsburgh Pirates in the MLB draft and signed to a $9.2 million bonus.

 May 11, 2024: MLB Debut

-On May 11, 2024, Paul Skenes was promoted to the major leagues and made his MLB debut at PNC Park against the Chicago Cubs, striking out seven.
+On May 11, 2024, Paul Skenes made his MLB debut for the Pittsburgh Pirates at PNC Park against the Chicago Cubs, throwing 17 fastballs at 100 miles per hour or higher and striking out seven.

-In May 2024, Paul Skenes made his MLB debut and was named the starting pitcher for the National League in the 2024 All-Star Game.
+In May 2024, Paul Skenes made his MLB debut and was named the starting pitcher for the National League in the 2024 All-Star Game, becoming only the fifth rookie in MLB history to do so.

 July 7, 2024: Selected to the MLB All-Star Game